jumpnow/jumpnowtek-site/_posts/2017-01-30-Analyzing-raspberry-pi-spi-performance.md

     tr[blocks-1].cs_change = 0;
     ...

-And the read loop goes like this, never looking at the data
+And the read loop goes like this

     ...
     while (!abort_read) {